SafalBhandari12/First-repository/README.md

 # First-repository
-This is repository for simply tyring
+This is repository for simply tyring I am updating readme for sake of updating it